brandondube/prysm/docs/source/user_guide/interferograms.rst

 >>> interf = Interferogram.from_zygo_dat(your_path_file_object_or_bytes)

 and both the dat and datx format from Zygo are supported.
 Dat carries no dependencies, while datx requries the installation of h5py.
-In addition to properties inherited from the :class:`OpticalPhase` class (pv, rms, Sa), :code:`Interferograms` have a :code:`dropout_percentage` property, which gives the percentage of NaN values within the phase array.
+In addition to properties inherited from the :class:`OpticalPhase` class (pv, rms, Sa, std), :code:`Interferograms` have a :code:`dropout_percentage` property, which gives the percentage of NaN values within the phase array.
 These NaNs may be filled,

 >>> interf.fill(_with=0)